300ms/js-capstone-project/README.md

 * Heroes Menu, contains the list of player characters.
 Characters are picked by the turn, not the player.
 * Action Menu, contains the list of actions.
 Action is picked by the player.
 In this game, there is only one action named "Attack".
 * Enemies Menu, contains the list of enemies.
-Enemy is picked by the player.
+The enemy is picked by the player.

 ### Built With